Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 - In the left-hand panel, select

-VRF and click Create VRF. - In the Name field, enter a name for the VRF segment:
+VRF and click Create VRF. - In the Name field, name your VRF segment:

 - In the left-hand panel, select